-4.3 HANDLING & STORAGE
+4.3 HANDLING AND STORAGE

-Care must be taken when handling and lifting.
+Care must still be taken when handling and lifting.
+Dropping this machine will have an effect on the accuracy and may also result in personal injury.
 This machine is not a toy and must be respected.
 The environment will have a negative result on its operation if you are not careful.
 If the air is damp, components will rust.
 If the machine is unprotected from dust and debris; components will become clogged: And if not cleaned and maintained correctly or regularly the machine will not perform at its best.